airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 ## Architecture Overview

-Here's a high-level overview of an application using the **FastAPI Adapter with Mesop UI** as its frontend:
+The following diagram illustrates the high-level architecture of an application using the  **FastAPI Adapter with Mesop UI** as its frontend:

 ![Mesop FastAPI](../images/mesop_fastapi.png)

 The system consists of two main components:

 ### FastAgency Mesop App

-The FastAgency Mesop App serves as the front-end interface for our system.
-It contains:
+The FastAgency Mesop App serves as the frontend interface for the system.
+It includes:

-- **Mesop UI**: A web-based user interface that allows clients to interact with the application.
+- **Mesop UI**: A web interface for users to interact with the workflows.
+It communicates with both the client and the NATS Provider.
 - **FastAPI Provider**: A component that facilitates communication between the Mesop UI and the FastAPI Adapter.

 This app handles all client interactions and presents the results back to the user.